GrigorPenev/core/tutorials/guides/02_core/02_react/react.md

 ## 8. Workspaces

 The latest feedback from the users is that their desktops very quickly become cluttered with multiple floating windows.
-The Glue42 Core Workspaces feature solves exactly that problem.
+The **Glue42 Core** [Workspaces](../../../core/capabilities/workspaces/index.html) feature solves exactly that problem.

 The new requirement is that when a user clicks on a client in the Clients application, a new Workspace should open displaying detailed information about the selected client in one app and his stocks portfolio in another.
 When the user clicks on a stock, a third application should appear in the same Workspace displaying more details about the selected stock.
-You will use the Client Details application for displaying information about the selected client.
+You will create a **Client Details** application for displaying information about the selected client.

-Go to the `Stocks/src/index.js`and ``Clients/src/index.js`` files of the Clients and Stocks apps and comment out all logic and references related to Channels, introduced in a previous chapter.
+Go to the `.jsx` files of the **Clients** and **Stocks** apps and comment out all logic and imports related to Channels, introduced in a previous chapter.
 Instead, you will use Workspaces to allow the users to work with multiple clients at once and organize their desktop at the same time.
 Channels and Workspaces can, of course, be used together to provide extremely enhanced user experience, but in order to focus entirely on working with Workspaces, the Channels functionality will be ignored.

 Use the [Workspaces API](../../../reference/core/latest/workspaces/index.html) documentation as a reference when working on this chapter.

 ## 8.1.
 Setup

-Configure your current development environment for Workspaces by running the following command in the Glue42 CLI, in the Glue42 root `start` directory of all your projects:
+Configure your current development environment for Workspaces by running the following command in the Glue42 CLI:

 ```cmd
 gluec workspaces init